harristerryai/n8n_data/quotes.md

 ---

+March 16, 2026 | The universe of Mazariim contains four fundamental planes that exist as the building blocks of reality alongside the prime material plane: the Astral Plane (created by Mau), the Ethereal Plane (created by Tiovin), the Shadow Plane (created by Taovan), and the Feywild (created by Gruhathyrir).
+Every other extra-dimensional plane—Heaven, Hell, the Abyss, Utopia, Limbo, and dozens more—was created when an entity of sufficient magical mass awakened and spontaneously generated its pocket universe.

 March 17, 2026 | The universe of Mazariim was not created by any god or divine being.
 It was born from the collision and merging of two previous, now-destroyed universes—primordial reality streams from predecessor dimensions that exploded outward, eventually forming stars, planets, and life over billions of years.
 The entities that mortals call "gods" arrived much later, and they hold no complete dominion over the world.

 March 18, 2026 | Mau the Oracle is the oldest sentient being in the entire universe, having awakened approximately two billion years ago from accumulated magical energy.
 Mau created the Astral Plane and the Astral Sea, establishing the infrastructure through which souls transfer between bodies and planes upon death.
 Mau existed in complete solitude for roughly 1.5 billion years before mortal life even emerged.